mmorearty/hardware-breakpoints/README.md

 ## Notes

 This code is Intel-specific.
-It will run on Win95/98/ME and on WinNT/2000/XP, as long as the machine is running an Intel or compatible chip (e.g. not Alpha).
+I have tested it on versions of Windows up to and including Windows XP.
+I have not tried it on AMD chips.

-There are certain limitations when the breakpoint is triggered inside system code (these same limitations apply to hardware breakpoints set by Visual C++ or any other debugger):

-*   On WinNT/2000/XP, some system code runs in ring 3 (with user privileges), and other system code runs in ring 0.
-If a hardware breakpoint triggers inside ring 0 code, the debugger *will* stop, but not exactly when the data write happens -- it will stop after execution transitions back to ring 3 code.
-In practice, this is not a problem at all -- when the breakpoint triggers, it's usually quite easy to figure out what happened.
+There are certain limitations when the breakpoint is triggered inside system code (these same limitations apply to hardware breakpoints set by Visual C++ or any other debugger).
+Some system code runs in ring 3 (with user privileges), and other system code runs in ring 0.
+If a hardware breakpoint triggers inside ring 0 code, the debugger _will_ stop, but not exactly when the data write happens -- it will stop after execution transitions back to ring 3 code.
+In practice, this is not a problem at all: When the breakpoint triggers, it's usually quite easy to figure out what happened.
-*   On Win95/98/ME, the situation is not as good. _All_ system code is treated by the debugger as untouchable.
-Worse, whenever any hardware breakpoint triggers inside system code, you'll never see the breakpoint trigger.
-For example, if a call to strcpy() would cause your breakpoint to trigger, you'll see it, because strcpy() is just a regular part of your application.
-    But if a call to lstrcpy() would cause your breakpoint to trigger, you won't see it, because lstrcpy() is system code.

-You can do "bp.Clear()" from the QuickWatch dialog to clear a breakpoint from within the debugger.
+You can do `bp.Clear()` from the QuickWatch dialog to clear a breakpoint from within the debugger.

 The second parameter is the number of bytes to watch.
 This _must_ be either 1,